Updated: June 18th, 2018

 The 5 Ave and 5 St NE Road Rehabilitation project is in progress with the forms for the new sidewalks and curbs currently being installed.
 With the recent weather delays, the project is now expected to be complete early July.
 The storm damage was minimal and work has commenced again this week.

 Sewage Lagoon Upgrade Project is in the detailed engineering phase.
-The first phase of the earth works contract is almost ready to send out to tender (end of March) and that will include the work to be done during 2018, which will include turning the drying cell into an active cell, empty and reconstruct the 3 existing active cells and all new inter-cell underground piping.
+The first phase of the earth works contract is almost ready to send out to tender and that will include the work to be done during 2018, which will include turning the drying cell into an active cell, empty and reconstruct the 3 existing active cells and all new inter-cell underground piping.
 The existing cell re-construction will be done one cell at a time so the remaining cells can remain in service.
-We are also currently working with the SAGR equipment supplier on the detailed design and to begin procuring their equipment for the new system.
+We awarded the contract to the SAGR equipment supplier for the detailed design and to begin procuring their equipment for the new system.

 CN Rail track replacement project through town is complete now, but has left 2 crossings higher than before, and are currently working with CN on a permanent solution to this.